JohnSnowLabs/spark-nlp/docs/_posts/2020-01-30-assertion_dl_en.md

 {:.h2_title}
 ## How to use

+The sample code snippet may not contain all required fields of a pipeline.
+In this case, you can reach out a related colab notebook containing the end-to-end pipeline and more by clicking the "Open in Colab" link above.

 Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, NerDLModel, NerConverter, AssertionDLModel.

 <div class="tabs-box" markdown="1">